coatyio/coaty-js/docs/man/communication-protocol.md

 ## Topic Structure

-Any topic used in the framework comprises the following topic levels:
+Coaty defines its own topic structure that comprises the following topic levels:

 * **ProtocolName** - the name of the protocol, i.e. `coaty`.
 * **ProtocolVersion** - for versioning the communication protocol.
 The protocol